 He splits time between Los Angeles and La Jolla with his partner, Bruna Mori and their son, Lucien.

 Sam Kronick is an artist, technologist, and researcher with a focus on computational infrastructure and urban design.
 His work draws equally upon historical notions of utopia, open source/free software culture, and fieldwork in sites on the fringe that serve as microcosms to understand the larger issues of geopolitics in a world changing with technology.

-At the Center for Research in Computing and the Arts, Rehn and his colleagues are pioneers of the analysis and visualization of cultural data.
-He frequently advises private organizations on design, ideation, and concept development.
+At the Center for Research in Computing and the Arts, they and colleagues are pioneers of the analysis and visualization of cultural data.
+Rehn frequently advises private organizations on design, ideation, and concept development.

 Tara Zepel is a researcher, theorist and intermittent artist at the intersection(s) between aesthetics, community and technology.
 She is currently pursuing a PhD in the Art History, Theory & Criticism at UCSD where her work explores the use of augmented reality and other collaborative process-based representations as the tools and the traces of collective aesthetic experience.